 The six Mets at Diagnosis-metastatic sites data items provide information on metastases for data analysis.
-This data item identifies any type of distant involvement not captured in the Mets at Diagnosis--Bone, Mets at Diagnosis--Brain, Mets at Diagnosis--Liver, Mets at Diagnosis--Lung, and Mets at Diagnosis--Distant Lymph Nodes data items.
+This data item identifies any type of distant involvement not captured in the Mets at Diagnosis--Bone, Mets at Diagnosis--Distant Lymph Nodes data items.
 It includes involvement of other specific sites and more generalized metastases such as carcinomatosis.
 Some examples include but are not limited to the adrenal gland, bone marrow, pleura, malignant pleural effusion, peritoneum, and skin.